tracking down mysterious memory corruption

 deterministically.
 Every time test failed it was always

-but offset
+__memmove_sse2_unaligned but offset was different.

 Here is the test source